| |

 For our June Festive Fun event, we will be creating heavily embellished, over-the-top kitschy Halloween wreaths.
 We will be using vintage tinsel, retro plastic masks, neon ribbons, and all the spooky-cute charms you can handle.
 If you love the thrill of the hunt at the bins and have a soft spot for 90s nostalgia, this is the event for you.

-We will be bringing the same energy: unlimited supplies, a massive spread of food and drinks, and an afternoon completely dedicated to you and your creativity.
+We’re bringing the same energy and unlimited supplies.
+Of course we’ll also have a massive spread of food and drinks, as well as an afternoon completely dedicated to you and your creativity.

 Grab Your Summerween Tickets Before They Sell Out!